Saleem Gillani: Career

+Introduced new talent in Pakistani music industry

 During his service at Radio Pakistan, Gillani introduced the hourly news bulletin, a format that was subsequently adopted as part of the network's regular programming.
-His poetry, particularly his naat collection "Syedena" was performed by artists such as Farida Khanum, Mehnaz, Arifa Siddiqui, and Ustad Nazar Hussain.
-He also introduced Mehdi Hassan and Reshma to the music industry.
+His poetry, particularly his naat collection "Syedena" was performed by artists such as Farida Khanum, Mehnaz, Arifa Siddiqui and Ustad Nazar Hussain.
+He also introduced Mehdi Hassan and Reshma to the music industry in Pakistan.
+Saleem Gillani, as a Radio Pakistan producer, first heard Reshma's mesmerizing singing voice at the Urs (death anniversary ceremony) of 12th-century Sufi saint Lal Shahbaz Qalandar' mausoleum at Sehwan, Sindh, Pakistan and later arranged for a recording session with her at Radio Pakistan.

 During his service as head of Radio Pakistan's transcription service, Gillani established the Sound Archive (later referred to as Awaz Khazana) to preserve recordings of music and broadcasts.

 He oversaw the production of cultural programming that was translated into multiple languages and distributed abroad, including during national celebrations, when recordings were sent to radio stations in other countries.

-According to ThePrint, Gillani retired as director of the Pakistan Broadcasting Corporation.
+According to the newspaper from India, ThePrint, Gillani retired as director of the Pakistan Broadcasting Corporation in 1989.

 Personal life

+Saleem Gillani was married to American-born Alice Serrill Headley in his youth while living in the United States and had a child with her, named Daood Gillani (also later known as David Headley) in the early 1960s.
+This marriage suffered a setback, when the family moved to Lahore to settle down.
+The wife, Alice Headley, took their child David Headley back to the United States with her, when they separated.
+Saleem Gillani married again in Pakistan and had three more children including another son Danyal Gillani.

+Death

-Gillani was married to Alice Serrill Headley with four children.
-He died of a heart attack on 25 December 2008 in Lahore.
-His funeral prayers were held at Jamia Ashrafia, and he was buried in Ichhra cemetery, Lahore.
-He was awarded the Hilal-i-Imtiaz in recognition of his contributions to broadcasting and culture.
+Saleem Gillani died of a heart attack on 25 December 2008 in Lahore at age 80.
+His funeral prayers were held at Jamia Ashrafia, and he was buried in Ichhra cemetery, Lahore, Pakistan.